saifsilver/nodejs-lru-cache/README.md

-# Node.js Generic LRU Cache with Time-to-Live (TTL) and Automated Expiry
+# Node.js Generic LRU Cache with Time-to-Live (TTL) and Multi-Storage Support

 A generic **Least Recently Used (LRU) Cache** implementation with support for: